 It is this commitment, that of potentially sacrificing one’s life, that is perhaps the starkest difference between military and most other occupations, and it is one that every member of the military is in no doubt about.
 It is certainly a burden that implies almost total commitment to the institution.

 While this is the primary characteristic that differentiates military work from the routine civilian career environment, combat-related activity is not the only type of activity that can expose military personnel to risk of harm.

-A range of other more routine yet hazardous duties can additionally subject personnel to ‘severely traumatic and sometimes unique, life-threatening situations’, as can witnessing death and injury caused to others, and undertaking the training required to prepare for these possibilities.
+A range of other hazardous duties can also expose military personnel to ‘severely traumatic and sometimes unique, life-threatening situations’, as can the training required to prepare for these possibilities.

 Creating the Civil-Military Gap